lcylcy66666/Selenium-Automated-Game-Playing-Bot/README.md

 ## What I did
 1. Use selenium to make a playing bot
-2. The webpage I test https://orteil.dashnet.org/experiments/cookie/
+2. The webpage I test on https://orteil.dashnet.org/experiments/cookie/
 3. Click the cookie and it will automately but the suitable items from the right bar.
 4. After click the cookie, top-left cookie count will increase.
 5. Each 5 secs will buy suitable item automately.